project-hadron/discovery-capability/docs/source/reports/lineage.rst

 Connectivity Reporting
 ~~~~~~~~~~~~~~~~~~~~~~

-As part of all components one can also interrogate where data is coming
+As part of all capabilities one can also interrogate where data is coming
 from and going to, which connector contracts have been set up and what
 they look like.
 In this case we only require our primary source and
 persist connectors from which we can identify the data’s location and